suz608/MiniBlogApp/README.md

 ## Initial Design

-The initial design was created using [Figma]([https://www.figma.com/](https://www.figma.com/design/wvCYuZBstd5Mu5z47VnY3Q/DailyInklings?node-id=0-1&t=Rk1mBeKHqjTu2LcI-1)).
+The initial design was created using Figma.

 ![Figma Design](AppInAction/InitialFigmaDesign.png)